Xathros1/mpv-settings-gpu-next/README.md

 # mpv-settings
 My personal config for MPV media player.
 This config uses by default gpu-api vulkan and vo=gpu-next and may not be suitable for your device.
-If you have any recommendations, just tell me, or just make a pull request.
+If you have any recommendations, just tell me or make a pull request.
+If I like it, I'll put it in.

 # Documentation
 Here goes all information about scripts and upscaler used.
 (WIP)